RichterDelaCruz/x86_64_stencilOperation1D/README.md

  ## Comparative execution time and short analysis of the performance of the kernels

+ **Calculation**

+To provide a comparative analysis of the performance of the kernels, you can calculate the speedup achieved by the assembly function compared to the C function.
+The speedup can be calculated using the following formula:

+<p style="text-align: center;"> Speedup = Time taken by C function / Time taken by assembly function </p>

 **Debug Mode:**

  ![image](https://github.com/RichterDelaCruz/x86_64_stencilOperation1D/assets/137752802/95424089-4b94-44b4-a407-c6631bcfebc7)
 The table shows the average execution speeds of C and Assembly (ASM) code in debug mode.
 The results indicate that ASM is generally faster than C.

+The results showed Assembly's performance edge over C in execution speed.
+This advantage stems from Assembly's ability to directly interact with the underlying hardware architecture.
+Assembly code maps closely to the processor's instruction set, allowing for fine-grained control over operations.
+In contrast, C code operates at a higher level of abstraction.
+While C compilers perform optimizations, Assembly bypasses this intermediary step, potentially resulting in a more streamlined and efficient execution path.

+This is evident in the results, where Assembly consistently outperforms C for all tested powers of 2.
+The margins are relatively small for smaller inputs (2^20 and 2^24) but become more significant for larger calculations (2^30).
+This suggests that the overhead of C's abstractions becomes more impactful as the problem size grows.

 **Release Mode:**

 ![image](https://github.com/RichterDelaCruz/x86_64_stencilOperation1D/assets/137752802/3fe33067-b6ab-4c70-8aeb-987e4722eef9)
 The table shows the average execution speeds of C and Assembly (ASM) code in release mode.
 The results indicate that ASM is generally faster than C.

+Similar to the debug mode results, the release mode confirm Assembly's performance advantage over C. In all test cases (2^20, 2^24, and 2^30), Assembly code executes faster than its C counterpart.

+The speedup ratio, calculated by dividing C's execution time by Assembly's time, ranges from 1.02 to 1.05.
+This indicates that Assembly can be up to 5% faster than C in these benchmarks.
+While the margins seem small for smaller inputs (2^20 and 2^24), the efficiency gap widens for larger calculations (2^30).
+As seen in the debug mode analysis, Assembly's direct control over hardware instructions likely contributes to this efficiency.
+C code, despite compiler optimizations, might introduce some overhead due to its higher-level abstractions.
+This overhead becomes more apparent with increasing problem sizes.

 **Comparison Graphs:**